gjbex/training-material/Python/Iterators/README.md

     library, as well as the `filter` function.
 1. `dataset.py`: illustrates the `__iter__` and `__next__` methods, as well
     as utilities of the `operator` module.
+1. `generating_data.py`: a retake of the data geenration script in Fundamentals, now using `itertools` and built-in Python functional features.